arnad/node-assert-plus/README.md

 environment variable `NODE_NDEBUG=1`.
 This is pseudo-useful if you have lots of assertions, and don't want to pay `typeof ()` taxes to v8 in production.
-Be advised:  The standard functions re-exported from `assert` are also disabled in assert-plus if NDEBUG is specified.
+Be advised:  The standard functions re-exported from `assert` are also disabled in assert-plus-plus if NDEBUG is specified.
 Using them directly from the `assert` module avoids this behavior.

 The complete list of APIs is: